-Experiments involving this and related systems (for example pendula of equal lengths hanging from a common support) show the following result: if we pull one of the masses while holding the other one still, the first will start to oscillate, but after a while it will slow down while the other starts to oscillate, and after another while that eventually dies out while the first one starts up again.
-This continues (until friction kills everything in the end, but we won't consider friction).
+Experiments involving this and related systems (for example pendula of equal lengths hanging from a common support) show the following result: if we pull one of the masses while holding the other one still, and then let go of both, the first will start to oscillate, but after a while it will slow down while the other starts to oscillate, and after another while that eventually dies out while the first one starts up again.
+This continues until friction kills everything in the end (but we won't consider friction).
 This does not happen unless the frequencies of the individual oscillators are equal or very nearly equal to each other (then they are said to be in resonance with one another).
 Simulate the behavior of the oscillators by analyzing the situation, set up a model, make a simulation of the model and show that we do indeed get the expected behavior.
-Answer also the following questions: (1) What is the maximum amplitude of the second oscillator when its frequency matches the first?
+Answer also the following questions: (1) What is the maximum amplitude of the second oscillator (compared to the initial amplitude of the first) when its frequency matches the first?
 How about when it is a few per cent different?
-(2) At resonance, how long does it take for the second pendulum to reach maximum amplitude, and how does this depend on the spring constant of the coupling spring?
-(2) What happens if both pendula are started oscillating together with identical initial displacements and zero velocities?
-(3) Same question, but opposite displacements (same magnitude)?
+(2) At resonance, how long does it take for the second oscillator to reach maximum amplitude, and how does this depend on the spring constant of the coupling spring?
+(3) What happens if both pendula are started oscillating together with identical initial displacements and zero velocities?
+(4) Same question, but opposite displacements (same magnitude)?